 Introduction to Volatile in C

 A volatile keyword in C is nothing but a qualifier that is used by the programmer when they declare a variable in source code.
-It is used to inform the compiler that the variable value can be changed any time without any task given by the source code.
+It is used to inform the compiler that the variable value can be changed at any time without any task given by the source code.
 Volatile is usually applied to a variable when we are declaring it.
-The main reason behind using volatile keyword is that it is used to prevent optimizations on objects in our source code.
-Therefore, an object declared as volatile can’t be optimized because its value can be easily changed by the code.
-As we have seen what is Volatile in C. Similarly, we will see the syntax used to represent a volatile object in code.
-But keep in mind that the value of volatile keyword can’t be changed by the program explicitly.
+The main reason behind using the volatile keyword is that it is used to prevent optimizations on objects in our source code.
+Therefore, an object declared volatile can’t be optimized because the code can easily change its value.
+We have seen what is Volatile in C. Similarly; we will see the syntax used to represent a volatile object in code.
+But remember that the program can’t explicitly change the value of the volatile keyword.

 Syntax